3 Steps to Meaningful Digital Transformation

 Digital transformation isn’t simple.
 It can become a drawn out, costly undertaking, which either doesn’t demonstrate value for years or ultimately fails to meet business goals.
 To decrease risk and increase speed-to-market, we recommend organizations take a holistic approach to transformations by first stepping back to assess the current state.

 This assessment gives organizational leadership the data they need in order to have an overall understanding of the current state of the business.
 When done effectively, an assessment should go well beyond technology and platforms.
-What we’ve found in our work across a number of Fortune 1000 companies is that while a number of variables influence the health and efficiency of an organization and its individual teams, they can be distilled down into four (4) buckets: vision, people, process, and platforms (which includes data).
+We’ve found in our work across a number of Fortune 1000 companies that many variables influence the health and efficiency of an organization and its individual teams.
+But, these variables can all be distilled down into four (4) buckets: vision, people, process, and platforms (which includes data).

 Take the time from the get-go to understand what enables success and what holds both the organization, and (often more telling) individual teams back.
 Call out organizational weaknesses or unnecessary complexities in your processes.
 Address the technical and human aspects of your business in order to transform those hurdles into strengths.
 These four (4) themes will give you the holistic understanding of the organization needed to start your transformation with eyes wide open.